 Twelve datasets have been identified as playing a critical role in decision-making in the four stages of emergency management: risk reduction, readiness, response and recovery, plus climate change.

-The 12 datasets which cover people, property, transport, rivers and land were identified by LINZ working with NZGIS4EM (New Zealand GIS for Emergency Management), and representatives from central and local government agencies including the Ministry of Civil Defence and Emergency Management.
+The 12 datasets which cover people, property, transport, rivers and land were identified by LINZ working with NZGIS4EM (New Zealand GIS for Emergency Management), and representatives from central and local government agencies including the National Emergency Management Agency.

 Work is underway with the organisations responsible for these datasets to make sure the data is accessible and available to support emergency management.